jbush001/NyuziProcessor/CONTRIBUTING.md

 - All clocks are posedge triggered.
 No multicycle paths.
 - Instantiate srams using sram_1r1w and sram_2r1w
 - Do not use tri-state signals internally
 - Use always_ff and always_comb to avoid inferred latches or sensitivity list bugs.
-Don't use latches deliberately.
+Don't use latches.
 - Global definitions are in defines.sv
 - Signals often use the following suffixes: